SAMOS-76/RISC-V-Team7/Statements/Louis_Canning.md

 ```verilog
 assign A_L_haz = (E_opcode == 7'b0000011 && (((d_reg_a == ex_reg_d) && d_reg_1_valid) || ((d_reg_b == ex_reg_d) && d_reg_2_valid)));
 ```
+Here A_L_haz returns high for a load data dependency

 **Stall mechanism:**
 - Detects if instruction in decode depends on a load instruction in execute
 - Modified `D_E` pipeline register to have `no_op` input that sets all values to 0 - producing a **bubble** in execute stage
-- Load instruction continues to MEM stage where data becomes available for forwarding
+- Load instruction continues to MEM stage where data becomes available for forwarding in the next cycle

 **Bubble generation code:**
 ```verilog